apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication.md

 Ranking of authentication methods is done per provider via specific properties for each in CAS settings.
 Note that the higher the rank value is, the higher on the security scale it remains.
 A provider that ranks higher with a larger weight value trumps and override others with a lower value.

+## Provider Selection Menu

+If more than one multifactor authentication provider qualifies for the authentication request, CAS may be configured to present all choices to the user, allowing them to select a provider that makes the most sense at a given time.
+This approach is an alternative strategy to ranking providers.

+To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#multifactor-authentication).

 ## Trusted Devices/Browsers